srl295/srl295-slides/presentation.md

 &nbsp;
 #### Steven R. Loomis, IBM
 ???
+NOTE: Hey you, yeah you!
+An `Intl` capable browser is needed.
+I use Safari Tech Preview.

 Welcome to this presentation on Node internationalization I'd like to start with a quote
 ---